u01ai11/MouseView.js/README.md

 ```
 npm install --save mouseviewjs
 ```
 It also (experimentally) supports .mjs imports.
-But will throw an error if you run
+But will throw an error if you run this outside a web browser (i.e. in an app or on a server).

 ```jsx
 import "/MouseView.js";